A Headshot of Dr. FitzMedrud, therapist for relationship and sexual issues.

 • Cisgender male.
 My pronouns are he/him.

-• I’m white.
-My ancestries are northern European including German, Norwegian, and Irish and I grew up in Minnesota.
+• My ancestries are northern European, including German, Norwegian, and Irish, and I grew up in Minnesota.

-• Polyamorous.
-I have two committed long-term relationships.
+• Polyamorous, and I have two committed long-term relationships.

-I grew up in Minneapolis where the diversity around me ignited my passion for diversity issues.
-After High School, I lived in India for a year while on the Rotary International Youth Exchange Program.
-I went to college in Colorado where I met my wife.
+I grew up in Minneapolis, where the surrounding diversity ignited my passion for diversity issues.
+After high school, I lived in India for a year while in the Rotary International Youth Exchange Program.
+I went to college in Colorado, where I met my wife.
 During college, I experienced a larger view of the world on Semester at Sea.
 I moved to the Bay Area in 2002 to begin my Ph.D. program in Clinical Psychology.
 My family and I are now settled in this area for good.

 I became a licensed psychologist (PSY23669) through a circuitous route.
 I began with a strong interest in spirituality and human development during my undergraduate major in Religious Studies.
 I considered a more academic career but I realized that what I really felt called to do was work with people one-on-one.
 I took some prerequisite courses for a year at Loyola University in Chicago and then began my Ph.D. in 2002.
-I earned my Clinical Psychology Ph.D. in 2008.
+I earned my Clinical Psychology Ph.D. in 2008 and have been licensed since 2010.

 I love my job.
-I am honored that I get to do work that I enjoy, that is meaningful, and which helps others live meaningful, connected lives.
-Below you will find a brief list of different positions that I have held during my career and little further down, a brief description of my therapeutic style.
+I am honored that I get to do work that I enjoy, that is meaningful, and that helps others live meaningful, connected lives.
+Below you will find a brief list of different positions that I have held during my career and, a little further down, a brief description of my therapeutic style.

 Career Synopsis: